Guide to pottery techniques: everything you need to know

 Most types of clay are readily available nowadays, including from big online retailers such as Amazon, but you can order clay from specialist ceramic suppliers – we've listed our favourites below.

 - Claymans 01243 265845 www.claymansupplies.co.uk

-- A spoon or implement to model the clay
+- Modelling tools – A spoon, knife or other implement can be used to model the clay

-- Strong thread tired to a button at each end to use as a wire to cut the clay
+- Clay cutting wire – Alternatively, you can use a strong thread tied to a button at each end to use as a wire to cut the clay

 - A fork to texture the clay